iho/anyteam/README.md

 ## How to run
 1. `cp .env.example .env`
-2. Paste your Binance apis
+2. Paste your Binance APi`s credentials
 3. Run `docker-compose up`

 To check if service working properly run: